The website 'House of Names' contains an article entitled 'Penston History, Family Crest & Coat of Arms', which states:

-An interesting anecdote is that near the end of the 13th century the village of Penston was located in the barony of Penston and belonged to William de Balliol, who was the nephew of John Balliol of Barnard Castle.
+An interesting tidbit of information is that near the end of the 13th century (in the days of the Scottish hero William Wallace) the village of Penston was located in the barony of Penston and belonged to William de Balliol, who was the nephew of John Balliol of Barnard Castle.
 John Balliol was the father of King John Balliol, who acceded to the Scottish throne on November 17, 1292.

 A number of members of the original Penston 'family' subsequently moved from Scotland to England, mostly locating in the area surrounding London.
 A significant number of 'Irish Penstons' later relocated to Ireland, some future generations emigrated elsewhere and many have stayed in England.